 The client came with the challenge

 Nowadays, the term location intelligence is used to describe geographically related data as the basis for insightful decision-making and is applicable to virtually any business vertical.
-Our client provides an advanced mapping platform that exposes intelligent location-based services including maps, geocoding, traffic, routing, POIs, and geodata visualizations.
+Our client provides an advanced mapping platform that exposes intelligent location-based services including maps, geocoding, traffic, routing, POIs, and interactive map data visualization.
 The company is constantly improving their platform as a whole and its constituent services.

 Since 2015, Intellias has been involved in this improvement process on a number of workstreams including traffic feeds, public transit data, rendering, indoor maps, and geodata visualization.
 Our client wanted to rebuild their legacy visualization component.
 Among their goals were boosting its performance, deployability, and extensibility and packing it with new features.